badsyntax/richardwillis.co/README.md

 ## Development workflow

 There's no need to manually start any services, or to manually compile anything.
-Simple change the source files in the `public/` directory.
+Simply change the source files in the `public/` directory.

 ## Production environment setup